koalkoal4/bolt-generated-project/src/pages/posts/heel-training.md

 <h2 class="text-3xl font-bold text-slate-800 dark:text-slate-100 mb-6">Stepping Up: From Loose Leash to Precision Heeling</h2>

 <p class="text-lg text-slate-600 dark:text-slate-300 mb-4">
     So, you've put in the work!
-Your dog reliably responds to their name, offers a nice 'Sit', maybe even a 'Down' and 'Stay'... you've nailed the <a href="https://trainedtails.com/posts/basic-dog-training" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">basic dog training</a> essentials and likely mastered many of the <a href="https://trainedtails.com/posts/7-Commands-Your-Dog-Needs-to-Know" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">7 crucial commands</a>.
+Your dog reliably responds to their name, offers a nice 'Sit', maybe even a 'Down' and 'Stay'... you've nailed the <a href="https://trainedtails.com/posts/basic-dog-training" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">basic dog training</a> essentials and likely mastered many of the <a href="https://trainedtails.com/posts/7-Commands-Your-Dog-Needs-to-Know" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">7 crucial commands</a>.
 That's fantastic!
 But maybe you're dreaming of more?
 Perhaps reliable off-leash adventures in less crowded İstanbul parks, or just knowing your dog will walk calmly and focused right beside you through a busy street?
 </p>
 <p class="text-lg text-slate-600 dark:text-slate-300 mb-8">
     That's where teaching the "Heel" command comes in.
 Heeling is more specific than just not pulling; it typically means the dog walks closely by the handler's left leg (though you can teach the right!), maintaining position and often attention, whether walking straight, turning, or stopping.
-It's a skill that requires a considerable amount of focus from your dog and clear communication from you – a real step into <a href="https://trainedtails.com/posts/advanced-dog-training" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">advanced obedience</a> and <a href="https://trainedtails.com/posts/precision-in-dog-training" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">precision</a>.
+It's a skill that requires a considerable amount of focus from your dog and clear communication from you – a real step into <a href="https://trainedtails.com/posts/advanced-dog-training" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">advanced obedience</a> and <a href="https://trainedtails.com/posts/precision-in-dog-training" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">precision</a>.
 I remember seeing beautifully executed heelwork and thinking it looked impossible, but like any skill, it can be broken down into achievable steps using positive methods.
 </p>

 <h3 class="text-2xl font-semibold text-slate-800 dark:text-slate-100 mb-6">Ready to Heel?
 Laying the Foundation</h3>